-The foreign dividend is exempt from normal tax under section 10B(2)(b) since it was paid to Foreign Company B by another foreign company (Foreign Company C) and both foreign companies are residents of the same country for income tax purposes.
+The foreign dividend is exempt from normal tax under section 10B(2)(b), since it was paid to Foreign Company B by another foreign company (Foreign Company C) and both foreign companies are residents of the same country for income tax purposes.
 The effect of the exemption under section 10B(2)(b) is that the foreign dividend will not form part of Foreign Company B's net income and hence will not be attributed to Resident Company A under section 9D(2).

-Example 12 - Country-to-country exemption - Foreign companies not effectively managed in the same country - Section 10B(2)(b)
+Example 12 - Country-to-country exemption - Foreign companies not effectively managed in the same country [section 10B(2)(b)]

-Resident Company A holds 100% of the participation and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Foreign company B is incorporated and effectively managed in Foreign Country D. Foreign Company C is incorporated in Foreign Country D but effectively managed in Foreign Country E.
+Resident Company A holds 100% of the participation and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C.

+Foreign company B is incorporated and effectively managed in Foreign Country D and is a resident of that country.
+Foreign Company B is not considered to be tax resident under another country's domestic tax law.

-Under the domestic tax law of Foreign Country E, Foreign Company C is tax resident in Country E because its place of effective management is in Country E. Under the domestic tax law of Foreign Country D, Foreign Company C is prima facie tax resident in Country D because it is incorporated in Country D. However, Country D's domestic tax law provides that a resident does not include a person who is deemed to be exclusively a resident of another country for purposes of the application of an applicable tax treaty.
+Foreign Company C is incorporated in Foreign Country D but effectively managed in Foreign Country E. Under the domestic tax law of Foreign Country E, Foreign Company C is tax resident in Country E because its place of effective management is in Country E. Under the domestic tax law of Foreign Country D, Foreign Company C is prima facie tax resident in Country D because it is incorporated in Country D. However, Country D's domestic tax law provides that a resident does not include a person who is deemed to be exclusively a resident of another country for purposes of the application of an applicable tax treaty.
 Under the tax treaty between Foreign Country D and Foreign Country E, Foreign Company C is treated as being exclusively resident where it is effectively managed.
 Accordingly, Foreign Company C is tax resident in Country E only.